pimpale/foo/python/welfareseconds/welfare_post.md

 #### Approaches

-**Inference-scaled**: We fit an exponential to the inference compute spending growth trend and then find the interpolated inference in Feb 2024 when Sam made the tweet (which turns out to be \$0.54B).
-From this, we can calulate you get 248 tokens/day per \$ you spend on inference compute each year.
+**Inference-scaled**: Inference compute spending should be proportional to the number of tokens produced, as producing tokens costs money.
+We have enough points to draw a curve of inference spending.
+What we lack is the conversion factor between inference spending and tokens produced.
+To find this, we interpolate what the inference spending would have been in Feb 2024 when Sam made the tweet (which turns out to be \$0.54B).
+From this, we can calulate you get 248 tokens/day per marginal \$ you spend on inference compute.

-If we take 1 dollar for 248 tokens a day for a whole year this is equal to \$11/MToken, which seems to be roughly in the right ballpark.
+Let's sanity check this: if we take 1 dollar for 248 tokens a day for a whole year this is equal to \$11/MToken.
+This is definitely in the right ballpark!
 (For reference, GPT 5.2 is 1.75\$/MToken for input, and \$14.00/Mtoken for output, but 5.2 Pro is more expensive).

-**Revenue-scaled**: This works pretty similarly to the inference-scaled approach, but using the revenue growth trend instead of the inference spending growth trend.
+**Revenue-scaled**: Revenue should also be proportional to the number of tokens produced.
+Operationalizing this is pretty similar to the inference-scaled approach, but using the revenue growth trend instead of the inference spending growth trend.
 The difference is we have 8 data points for revenue instead of just 2 for inference compute, so I'd expect this value to be slightly more reliable.

-The daily tokens per dollar of revenue ends up being equal to \$40/MToken.
+The daily tokens per dollar of revenue ends up being 69.20 tokens/day per \$ (equal to \$40/MToken).
 This is slightly more expensive than I'd expect, but not implausible given that they probably have higher margins from ChatGPT than through the API.

 **Product-Based**: For our final OpenAI analysis, we'll directly look at OpenAI's 2 main products (ChatGPT and the API) and attempt to calculate how many tokens they use individually, and then combine them.
 * **ChatGPT**: We have pretty good data on daily messages for ChatGPT.
 We'll assume (somewhat arbitrarily) that there are 512 tokens per message.
 This is a couple of paragraphs in practice.